BleuLlama/z80-machine/rc2014LL/README.md

 ## Overview

 This is Scott's updated 64k version of the RC2014.
-It's features are:
+Its features are:

  - 64 kbytes of RAM
  - 8 kbytes of ROM